Paint & Color

 Step 3: Let Us Handle the Project Details

 A full slab backsplash uses a continuous piece of stone or engineered material, such as marble, quartz, or granite, to cover the wall behind your counters.
 The flowing patterns and colors of the stone become a focal point, lending a sense of luxury to any kitchen.
-This approach creates a bold, seamless effect that’s both modern and timeless, especially when paired with matching countertops.
-Moreover, it can make small kitchens feel more expansive.
+This approach creates a bold, seamless effect, especially when paired with matching countertops.
+It can make smaller kitchens feel more expansive.

 This non-tile backsplash works especially well in open-plan spaces or in kitchens where you want to show off natural materials.
 With no grout lines to scrub, a slab backsplash is simple to clean.
 Usually, a microfiber cloth is all you need to wipe it down.